 - How should the results be reported?

-The College of American Pathologists' (CAP) Pathology and Laboratory Quality Center and the American Society of Hematology (ASH) collaborated to develop the clinical practice evidence-based guideline, "Initial Diagnostic Workup of Acute Leukemia: Guideline from the CAP and ASH," is available in the Archives of Pathology & Laboratory Medicine.
+We collaborated to develop the clinical practice evidence-based guideline, "Initial Diagnostic Workup of Acute Leukemia: Guideline from the College of American Pathologists and American Society of Hematology", that is available in the Archives of Pathology & Laboratory Medicine.